CodeForPittsburgh/fishfryform/README.md

 ## Deployment

 There are many ways to deploy this application.
-[PythonAnywhere](https://www.pythonanywhere.com/) provides a great place for deploying Flask applications like this.
-This one could also easily by deployed to AWS Elastic Beanstalk.

-### Deployment to AWS Elastic Beanstalk

-Follow [this](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-flask.html) guide for deployment.

-As of this writing, AWS Elastic Beanstalk supports Python 3.4.
+Currently we host in on [PythonAnywhere](https://www.pythonanywhere.com/).
+Ping [@gassc](https://github.com/gassc) if you're interested in helping run the deployment.